Episcopal Diocese of Albany: History

-In 2007, the 8th bishop of Albany, Dan Herzog, several months after his retirement, renounced his ordained ministry and was received into communion with the Roman Catholic Church.
-He was, at the time, only the third bishop in the history of the Episcopal Church to do so.
-Herzog had since 2003 been an increasingly vocal critic of some decisions of the Episcopal Church's General Convention, including its 2003 affirmation of the election of a non-celibate gay bishop, Gene Robinson, in the Diocese of New Hampshire.
-However, following a period of further reflection, Herzog rescinded his renunciation, and Presiding Bishop Katharine Jefferts Schori, with the advice and consent of her Advisory Council, restored him to the ministry of the Episcopal Church with effect from April 28, 2010.
-Herzog will assist his successor in the Diocese of Albany in the capacity of a retired bishop.
-Jefferts Schori visited the Episcopal Diocese of Albany in 2011.
+Daniel W. Herzog was the eighth bishop of Albany.
+During Herzog's tenure, the Diocese purchased 612 acres of land in Greenwich, New York and created the Christ the King Center.
+In 2007, several months after his retirement, Herzog renounced his ordained ministry and was received into communion with the Roman Catholic Church.
+Since 2003, Herzog had been an increasingly vocal critic of some decisions of the Episcopal Church's General Convention, including its 2003 affirmation of the election of a non-celibate gay bishop, Gene Robinson, in the Diocese of New Hampshire.
+Following a period of further reflection, Herzog rescinded his renunciation and was restored to the ministry of the Episcopal Church with effect from April 28, 2010.
+Herzog later left the Episcopal Church again and joined the Anglican Church in North America.

+Presiding Bishop and Primate of the Episcopal Church of the United States Katharine Jefferts Schori visited the Episcopal Diocese of Albany in 2011.

-William H. Love was the most recent bishop of Albany.
-He was elected bishop coadjutor in 2006 and installed in February 2007 following Herzog's retirement.
-He is self-identified as orthodox and is considered to be theologically conservative.
-Love was the only Episcopal bishop in New York State to oppose the passage of the Marriage Equality Act.
+William H. Love was elected bishop coadjutor in 2006 and was installed as bishop of Albany in February 2007 following Herzog's retirement.
+Love was an orthodox and theologically conservative bishop.
+In 2011, Love spoke out in opposition to the passage of same-sex marriage legislation in New York.
 In October 2020, Love was found to have violated Episcopal Church doctrine and rules due to his unwillingness to permit same-sex unions to be blessed by clergy within the Albany diocese.
-In response to that finding, Love resigned from his position as bishop on February 1, 2021.
+In response to that finding, Love resigned from his position as bishop effective February 1, 2021; he later left the Episcopal Church altogether.
 Four priests and four deacons left the Albany Diocese in protest following Love's departure.
-After Love's departure, Michael G. Smith, former bishop of North Dakota, was appointed as assisting bishop while the diocese searches for a new leader.
+Michael G. Smith, former bishop of North Dakota, was appointed as assisting bishop while the diocese searched for a new leader.

+Jeremiah Williamson is the tenth bishop of Albany.
+His consecration as bishop occurred on February 24, 2024.